craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes July 2X 24.md

 1x Ares Carbine
 600x Earth Yellow DRM
 64x Good Liquor
-80x Secreclude Propatal
+24x Secreclude Propatal
-120x Isiopara
+48x Isiopara

 #### Mall Stores Loot
 The Mall has ~150/~125 stores.
 Given that Nail and others have already looted most of it, the loot should be minimal from the stores.

+7 stores can be looted for 20x ac, but you kinda gotta search all the stores to get all 20 - otherwise there's a decent chunk of scrap and material

 #### Around the Mall...
 ###### Hospital